eead-csic-compbio/kmeleon/README.md

                         the output.(default: 0)
 ```

-it generates a file with 3 columns (without header):
+it generates a file with 3 columns:

 ```
+@Target Position    kmers_count
 chr1    11865	1
 chr1    11866	1
 chr1    11867	1